ember-learn/ember-blog/source/2020-01-27-the-ember-times-issue-132.md

 ## [Try your first Octane & JAM sandwich at EmberConf 🏎🥪🍓](https://emberconf.com/#/speakers/chris-manson)

-Surely, you remember him as [the Emberista who built a blog site with Ember & NodeJs on stage in less than 15 mins](https://www.youtube.com/watch?v=GHbjdesHhPA), you heard him talk about [his work on an Ember-powered blog engine](https://www.youtube.com/watch?v=OnDUp2AhuNo) or you recall his [jammiest introduction to the JAM (JavaScript, APIs and Markup) stack for humans](https://www.youtube.com/watch?v=eQULGb10MbQ) with [46 mentions of the word "JAM" in total](https://twitter.com/real_ate/status/1207683401446313984)!
+Surely, you remember him as [the Emberista who built a blog site with Ember & Node in 15 min](https://www.youtube.com/watch?v=GHbjdesHhPA), you heard him talk about [his work on an Ember-powered blog engine](https://www.youtube.com/watch?v=OnDUp2AhuNo) or you recall his [jammiest introduction to the JAM (JavaScript, APIs and Markup) stack for humans](https://www.youtube.com/watch?v=eQULGb10MbQ) with [46 mentions of the word "JAM" in total](https://twitter.com/real_ate/status/1207683401446313984)!
 This year, [Chris Manson (@mansona)](https://github.com/mansona) has even more insights into the modern JAM stack to share with you!